twilight-goose/Mapping-Stations/README.md

 Code within browser.py is not useful for performing any operations outside of the script, and it's relevance is limited to its exact use case - creating and opening data browsers.

+## Use Cases and Usage Examples
+Refer to ../examples/ and ../examples/example index.md for examples and explainations.

+## Matching and Distance Criteria
+Steps for matching stations:
+1. Load both origin and candidate stations
+2. Load the river dataset
+3. Assign stations to the river dataset
+- Each station within a certain distance of a river segment will be 'assigned' to the closest river segment
+- Stations assigned to a river segment have their attributes stored as attributes of that river segment, which are carried over when the dataset is converted to a networkX directed graph.
+4. Convert the river dataset to a network graph.
+This enables the search algorithm to be run and builds directionality.
+5. Run the matching algorithm (dfs_search)

 ## Output Accuracy Table
 ### Zone 1: Southern/Central Ontario
 All distances are in meters.
 For stations on the same segment within 350m, regardless